preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 .. image:: descriptions-new2.jpg

+7. Add Developer information and Partner Information.

 Developer information - here it may be up to the customer what they want.
 The information is displayed under About information app.

-7. Partner Information is optional, but here Precio Fishbone's Microsoft Partner ID can be inserted.
+Partner Information is optional, but here Precio Fishbone's Microsoft Partner ID can be inserted.

 .. image:: partner-info-new2.jpg